MILGAMMA 50mg/250mcg x 20 tabl

 6.2 Incompatibilities

 In most cases, benfotiamine does not show the incompatibilities characteristic of thiamine.
-Only in combination with aminophylline, with vitamin C, and at high temperatures, as well as with high air humidity and in combination with vitamin B 2 , color changes of the substance occur.
+Only in combination with aminophylline, with vitamin C, and at high temperatures, as well as at high humidity and in combination with vitamin B 2 , color changes of the substance occur.

 Vitamin B 12 is incompatible with oxidizing and reducing substances and with salts of heavy metals.
-In thiamine-containing solutions, vitamin B 12 , like other B-complex factors, is rapidly destroyed by the breakdown products of thiamine (iron ions in low concentrations could prevent this).
-Riboflavin, especially when exposed to light, also has a destructive effect; nicotinamide accelerates photolysis, while antioxidants inhibit it.
+In thiamine-containing solutions, vitamin B 12 , like other B-complex factors, is rapidly destroyed by the breakdown products of thiamine (iron ions in low concentrations can prevent this).
+Riboflavin, especially when exposed to light, also has a destructive effect; nicotinamide accelerates photolysis, while antioxidants suppress it.

 6.4 Special storage conditions